 How many times have you felt that 24 hours isn't enough time to accomplish everything that you need to do on a daily basis?

 It should go without saying that it is extremely valuable to be efficient both inside and outside of work, especially since your free time is already so limited.

-Unfortunately, you cannot change the number of hours there are in a day, but you can certainly make the most of it by improving your efficiency and productivity.
+Unfortunately, you cannot change the number of hours there are in a day, but you can certainly make the most of it by finding ways to increase productivity.

 This post is going to cover the nine best tips that I use to be efficient and have time to do what I enjoy despite working 80 hours a week.

 By using these strategies, I am able to keep up with my fitness, my dietary habits, and enjoy hobbies and other fun activities outside of work.